 Io is a little larger than Earth's moon.
 It may have its own magnetic field, and it's the only moon known to have active volcanoes.
 It's actually the most volcanically active body in the entire solar system!

 Contrast that with Europa.
 It's completely covered in ice; it has very visible cracks all over it (visible in the image above—Europa is the moon on the top left).
 Beneath the ice astronomers believe there may be an ocean.
 If so, it could potentially be harboring life even as you read this!
 The possibility of life (or at least a habitable environment) on Europa is so compelling that a NASA mission, Europa Clipper, is being planned to investigate it.
 This mission will launch sometime in the 2020s and will complete a series of flybys to study the moon.

 Ganymede is a giant - it's even bigger than the planet Mercury, and easily the largest moon in the solar system.
 It's the only moon that astronomers know to have its own magnetic field, just as they suspect Io might.

 The most cratered body in the solar system is Callisto.
 Like Europa, astronomers believe Callisto may have an ocean deep beneath its icy surface.

 In Roman mythology, Jupiter (among many, many other ancient gods) was known for abducting goddesses and mortals.
 Jupiter's moons are named for these individuals.
 Marilyn Morgan, of the NASA Jet Propulsion Laboratory, notes that these names are "an appropriate choice since the moons of Jupiter are indeed caught in its gravitational pull."

 Because he wanted to hide his mischievous doings, Jupiter is said to have surrounded himself in a shroud of clouds.
 The only one who could see through them was his wife: Juno.

-Juno is a very exciting mission, which launched in 2011.
-It is still en route—it isn't due to arrive until 2016—but when it does, it will study Jupiter's clouds, gravitational field, planetary composition, the aurorae caused by its strong magnetic field, and many other things as well.
+Juno is a very exciting mission, which arrived at the planet in July 2016.
+Its goals are to study Jupiter's clouds, gravitational field, planetary composition, the aurorae caused by its strong magnetic field, and several other things as well.
 It is in a polar orbit, which allows us to characterize the planet's perplexing poles.